 Is it always necessary to remove an impacted wisdom tooth?

 Not necessarily.
-If an impacted wisdom tooth is not causing symptoms and is not associated with any pathology, a dentist may recommend regular monitoring rather than immediate extraction.
-The decision to remove a wisdom tooth is based on individual clinical findings.
+If an impacted wisdom tooth is not causing symptoms and is not associated with any pathology (such as cysts or damage to adjacent teeth), a dentist may recommend regular monitoring rather than immediate extraction.
+The decision to remove a wisdom tooth is based on individual clinical findings, including the tooth's position, the patient's symptoms, and any evidence of current or developing complications.
+Your dentist will discuss the benefits and risks relevant to your specific situation.

 How long does recovery take after impacted tooth removal?